Meadows School of the Arts

 the Wagner Society of Dallas

 Welcome to The Wagner Society of Dallas.
-You know, as Texans, we're bound
+You know, as Texans, we're

-world over.
+in the world over.

-My hope, in addition, is that we ensure your attendance and participation
+My hope, in addition, is that we ensure your attendance and

-activities, and do make an effort to join in during the coming months with
+suggestions for future activities, and do make an effort to join in

-your membership, attendance, and above all joy of being with fellow Wagner
+joy of being with fellow Wagner aficionados.

 President of the Wagner Society of Dallas

-Dr. James T. Wheeler,
+Abdo and Dr. James T. Wheeler,

 Co-Founders

-The Wagner Society of Dallas is devoted to furthering the enjoyment and
+The Wagner Society of Dallas is devoted to furthering the enjoyment

-anyone who enjoys the works of Richard Wagner and who would like to
+organization open to anyone who enjoys the works of Richard Wagner and

-participate in the Society’s activities.
+who would like to participate in the Society’s activities.

 The Wagner Society of Dallas has monthly meetings and programs which

-feature recitals, lectures, video screenings, receptions for opera singers
+feature recitals, lectures, video screenings, receptions for opera

-welcome music lovers who are already familiar with Wagner’s works as well as
+cities.
+We welcome music lovers who are already familiar with Wagner’s

-those who may want to become more knowledgeable about Wagner’s music.
+works as well as those who may want to become more knowledgeable about

-Member Benefits include attendance at programs, our newsletter, discount
+Member Benefits include attendance at programs, our newsletter,

 Many

-Wagner Society of Dallas members fondly remember Sheila Jones Harms, who was
+Wagner Society of Dallas members fondly remember Sheila Jones Harms, who

-programs and recitals over the years.
+interesting programs and recitals over the years.

 Now, WSD member Ed Flaspoehler has completed his biography of Sheila,